 speaker

 Andy Chung

-Yeah, so Steve, if you look at our guidance, you clearly see there's a little bit of a wider range that we communicated.
-James already mentioned, so there's the upside of potentially the ACT truck build and depends on how the CONACT market goes, or maybe the decline is not as severe.
-So there's some upside opportunity.
-But at the same time, there's also the downside risk that we mentioned about supply chain and logistics and the continued depressed in the demand on the customer side.
+Yeah, so if you look at our guidance, you clearly see there's a little bit of a wider range that we communicated.
+James already mentioned, so there's the upside of potentially the ACT truck build, and depends on how the CONAC market goes, or maybe the decline is not as severe, so there's some upside opportunity, but at the same time, there's also the downside risk. that we mentioned about supply chain and logistics and the continued depressed in the demand on the customer side.
 So I think right now it's hard to say where the final year is going to land, but we believe that our range is pretty well covered in case of those scenarios.
 But we probably have more confidence in our ability to manage our earnings.
-So as we mentioned that we've been taking proactive actions about right sizing the business, anticipating the customer demand changes.
+So as we mentioned that we've been taking proactive actions about right-sizing the business, anticipating the customer demand changes.
 So there's a few more levers for us to pull.
 So we're pretty confident in terms of our EBITDA guidance that the range that we produce.

 speaker

-Yeah, an additional point to Steve is the restructuring benefits will start to ramp higher in the second half after some of the efforts we took in the first.
-In addition to that, as we had mentioned in prior calls, our cost out program, some of those savings items will kick in higher as volume ramps up on new projects that were implemented in Q4 and Q1, and we continue to implement in Q2.
-So on the cost side, we see opportunities to help mitigate some of the downside of lost top line or lower top line through the cost out process that we're doing.
+Yeah, an additional point too, Steve, is the restructuring benefits will start to ramp higher in the second half after some of the efforts we took in the first.
+In addition to that, as we have mentioned in prior calls, our cost out program, some of those savings items will kick in higher as volume ramps up on new projects that were implemented in Q4 and Q1 as we continue to implement in Q2.
+So on the cost side, we see opportunities to help mitigate some of the downside of lost top line or lower top line through the cost-out process that we're doing.
 And that, to Andy's point, it helps us manage the earnings a little better, especially in the second half.
 And we're hopeful that the ACT and the Class 8 market will continue to strengthen in the outlook.
 We're not banking on it, but we're hoping that that happens.
-And then ConEgg, I do think that it's volatile right now.
+And then Con-Ag, I do think that it's volatile right now.
 I'm not really sure where it's going to end up, but I don't have any indication that it's going to get much worse than flat to down 10%.
 So we're planning for the worst and putting things in place to try and mitigate pressure on the EBITDA outlook.

+speaker